 Enter the token that your CDN provides.
 This is Encryption key in Akamai settings.
 For Akamai, it is done by enabling Advanced Override code.
 Destination Enter the destination name of the CDN.

 - After you save the configuration, click Test Connection to validate CDN setup end-to-end based on your settings.
 The validation uploads a dummy file to the origin server, checks if file saves and tries to download it from Akamai using the CDN download URL.

 Validate Your Workspace ONE UEM Integration with Akamai CDN

 Complete the following steps to validate Workspace ONE UEM integration with CDN:

-- In a web browser, navigate to your CDN DNS.
-For example, CDN.acme.com/monitor.txt), which results in an error.
-The reason is because the connection to the Origin server from the CDN requires authentication.
+- In a web browser, navigate to CDN DNS.
+For example, CDN.acme.com/monitor.txt).
+The validation results in an error because the connection to the Origin server from the CDN requires authentication.

-- In a web browser, navigate to your Origin DNS.
-For example, origin.acme.com/monitor.txt), which succeeds.
+- In a web browser, navigate to Origin DNS.
+For example, origin.acme.com/monitor.txt).
+The validation succeeds.
 Accessing the origin server directly only works for the monitor.txt file, which is used to validate the connection.